 Property Number NAW130

-D (Drawing)
+Document Type D (Drawing)

-4 (or appropriate size)
+Drawing Size

-Document Source V (Contractor) or E (Owner's Representative)
+Document Source .V (Contractor) or E (Owner's Representative)

 SCI Number XXXXX

 Serial Number XXXX

 Revision Number XX

 All drawings to be produced by the Contractor and others must be assigned appropriate OPG drawing numbers.
 For this purpose, the Contractor will indicate the number of required drawings in each SCI category and arrange, through the OR, for a block of new drawing numbers from the Project Records Centre in Niagara Falls.